rocky-linux/documentation/en/rocky/8/guides/rocky_to_wsl_howto.md

-# How to create a WSL Rocky Linux image from another WSL distro with rinse
+# Import Rocky Linux to WSL with WSL and rinse

 ## Prerequisites
 * A Windows 10 PC with WSL 2 enabled. (*see note below).
 * Ubuntu, or any debian-based distribution, installed and running on WSL.
 This guide was tested using Ubuntu 20.04 LTS from the Microsoft store.